INF-YT/inf-yt.org.uk/posts/tackling-myed-part-1.md

 Timetab is a very good example of this, but other than from a mostly- unified colour scheme University systems were highly disperate, and almost all lacking, in terms of user experience.
-So this set us two tasks; build Timetab from scratch (√) and use modern design principles.
+So this set us two tasks; build Timetab from scratch (✓) and use modern design principles.
-And by modern design principles, I mean slather Bootcamp on everything.
+And by modern design principles, I mean slather [Twitter Bootstrap][] on *everything*.

 Oh, hey, I've just given myself a graceful way to transition to talking about implementation and technical issues without awkwardly saying that's what I'm doing (oops).
-But while we had quickly decided that Bootcamp (that we later skinned to match the University's colour scheme) was the way we wanted to go on UI, we had very seperate ways of going about things based on our previous programming experiences.
+But while we had quickly decided that Bootstrap (that we later skinned to match the University's colour scheme) was the way we wanted to go on UI, we had very seperate ways of going about things based on our previous programming experiences.
 This created many